soundpress/RulesOfNYC/docs/c16/index.rst

          (C) The information provided in the report may be used as evidence in connection with a Loft Board determination as to whether the owner has exercised all reasonable and necessary action to obtain a final residential certificate of occupancy.

-         (D) The Executive Director may issue a fine in accordance with 29 RCNY § 2-11.1 of these Rules for failure to file the legalization report for each report not filed on the first business day of each month.
+         (D) The Executive Director may issue a fine in accordance with 29 RCNY § 2-11.1 for failure to file the legalization report for each report not filed on the first business day of each month.

-         (E) The filing of a false statement in the monthly report may result in fines in accordance with 29 RCNY § 2-11.1 of these Rules for each false statement in the monthly report.
+         (E) The filing of a false statement in the monthly report may result in fines in accordance with 29 RCNY § 2-11.1 for each false statement in the monthly report.

    (2) An owner may not delegate its obligation to exercise reasonable and necessary action to obtain a final residential certificate of occupancy for the IMD units.